20 Travel Packing Hacks

 .
 Pixabay.com

-15. Place dryer sheets between clothes.
 This way you can retain your clothes’ freshly washed smell even after being worn multiple times.
 If your smelly shoes or laundry bag is crammed alongside other things in the luggage, all the clothes will start smelling foul.
 Stash the dryer sheets in your dirty laundry bag so that everything smells nice.
+Remember that less is more when it comes to perfume or cologne.
+Going overboard could affect the stench of your apparel, particularly in the enclosed space of a suitcase.

-16. Wear your bulky and heavy items.
 Whenever possible, wear your long boots, heavy coats, and sneakers on the plane as it will leave you with lots of extra space in the suitcase.
-Though, it can be a bit awkward and tricky if you are traveling between two different climates.
+However, it can be a bit awkward and tricky if you are traveling between two different climates.
+Use the extra pockets when you put on your bulky items to keep your valuables close at hand and extra safe.

-17. Check the weather forecast for your destination.
 This is very often forgotten.
 Make sure you check the weather couple of days before you leave for your journey.
 It might mean some last-minute swapping to add a pair of shorts, a light jacket, or maybe an umbrella.
 But in the end, you will be glad that you took the required action.

-18. Keep all the devices in one place that is easily accessible.
 It is mandatory to put all the electronics in the tray for security checks at the airport.
 You don’t want to hold the long security queue while you fumble around trying to trace the different gadgets.
 So keep them together in a convenient location.
+Check the volume of your toiletries to ensure compliance with regulations, and pre-pack them all together in a Ziploc bag that is easily accessible.
+To avoid unnecessary hassle, only bring items you know are permitted in your carry-on luggage.

-19. Stash messy cords, air pods, and chargers in an empty sunglasses case.
 The accessories will be easily available and the hard shells will prevent the wires from being tangled, lost, or damaged.
+Alternatively, roll cables and bind them with hair bands to prevent tangling and spare space.

 Can you think of any other travel packing hack to optimize the limited suitcase space?
 Use the comment section below to share your favorite packing.